-In the past, unless someone was in the top tier of management, the issue of corporate branding was out of bounds.
+In the past, unless a team member was in the top tier of management, the issue of corporate branding was only expressed in a name badge or uniform.
 However, a growing number of progressive organizations are asking for general input when re-evaluating elements of their daily operation, branding, and development--regardless of an employee's title or pay-grade.
 Such an environment encourages everyone to feel they are truly part of a team.
 It can actually produce a unified perspective on corporate branding ideal for presenting a harmonized voice and image to the world.

 With all of today's focus on logos, slogans, and mission statements, the issue of individual expressions of corporate branding may also seem irrelevant to team members--and to executives who like to control every aspect of daily operations.
 Such a view is reinforced when the staff of an organization wears uniforms, corporate colors and/or insignia... and delivers scripted phrases when conversing with the public.
 [For an in-depth discussion of professional fashion, visit Wearing Your Brand].